wpswings/subscriptions-for-woocommerce/README.txt

 **7) Set Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.

-**8) WooCommerce Subscription Plan Expiry Choice:** With our best subscription plugin, you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
+**8) WooCommerce Subscriptions Plan Expiry Choice:** With our best subscription plugin, you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
 Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.

 **9) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.